jeanniton-mnr/resetCss/README.md

 #Basic usage
 To reset the style of an element, link the stylesheet (reset-this.css) in your page then add the class "reset-this" to the element you want to reset.
 You should notice that children of this element will also be reset.
+P.S. : Pay attention to css specifity as well.

 #Userfull link
 http://stackoverflow.com/questions/15901030/reset-remove-css-styles-for-element-only